 The cave was open to visitors in 1975.
 In the summer of 2001, a German/British expedition surveyed the cave to be 11 kilometers long.
 The main chamber of the cave is 100 meters by 50 meters and 40 meters high.

-The natural entrance to Alisaadr cave (sinkhole) has been made accessible by stairs.
-It is roofed.
+The natural entrance to Alisaadr cave (sinkhole) is accessible by roofed stairs.
 The stairs lead down to a concrete walkway in a dry gallery of approximately 3-4 m of height and 6-8 m width.

 The surface water enters the sinkhole during the wet months of the year, follows the walkway and disappears to the left where the first lake can be found.
 The dry entrance section of the cave connects through joint-controlled maze of smaller passages to the artificial (main) entrance to Alisaadr cave.

 These passages are water-filled in their Southern extensions.
 The artificial (Main) entrance begins as a 20 m long tunnel that slopes gently downhill to a wide gallery of 15 by 6 m formed under phreatophyte conditions.
 A calcite/aragonite ledge at the left wall marks a former water level and has some fine stalactites and crystals.
 To the right of the artificial entrance there is a Tearoom/Cafe for visitors which is operational in the summer.

 Expect to spend an hour getting there from Hamadan.
 There are shuttles and taxis that go to and from the cave regularly.
 Best to get there early in the morning, especially on Fridays or holidays when it’s likely to be more crowded.

 Bring a jacket! the cave is chilly, and don’t forget to wear comfortable shoes.
 Though you’ll be traversing the cave mostly by boat, there is quite a bit of walking, including stairs.
 Total tour takes about 2-3 hours depending on whether and which path you are choosing; the “old” path or “new” path.